 Over the medium term (trailing 36 months), performance shall be 7.5% p.a. or better.

 Shown are the portfolio at market value and, purely for comparison’s sake, the performance of the Swiss Market Index.
 The data has been rebased to a value of 100 at inception.

 In the research methodology applied here (Agathos Vector Analysis) as well as in the general philosophy applied within this style of investment management, the ongoing assessment and handling of risk is of paramount importance.
 Tracking risk against the parameters defining a mandate is a matter of routine.

 The graph shows the portfolio’s market value ‘as is’ and adjusted for risk.
 Risk-adjusted market value distinguishes between ‘probable’ risk and ‘conceivable’ risk.
 Both of these are forward looking estimates based on Agathos Vector Analysis.
 The risk-adjustment reflects the sum of individual risk assessments for all holdings.

 The graph shows total equity exposure in the portfolio and the number of holdings.

 During May, total exposure has been scaled back further and the average weighting per holding has also been reduced.

 Unrealised Profit & Loss

 The graph illustrating P&L status of holdings shows the sums of unrealised gains, and unrealised losses respectively, each expressed in proportion to total book value (cash excluded).
-For the vast majority of holdings, market value stands comfortably above book value.

 The graph above plots purchases and sales in proportion to market value (previous month).
 Columns indicate cumulative turnover, ½ the sum of purchases and sales.
-There were no disposals during the reporting period.

 The table below lists concluded transactions, identifying details of the investments and profit or loss thus realised.
 The yield on transaction shown at the end of the table reflects the capital-weighted average.